 Types of Tests for Mold and Mildew

-In a culture test a sample of live mold particles is collected from your home and grown in a lab.
-The aim is to grown the mold into a large colony to facilitate its identification.
+The aim is to grow the mold into a large colony to facilitate its identification.

 How to Clean Mold and Mildew

-Also wear gloves to prevent the effects of the fungi and fungicide on your hands.
+Also, wear gloves to prevent the effects of fungi and fungicide on your hands.
 Below is a guide for removing mold from your home.